 Clients from Hell may sound like a character from a Hollywood sci-fi movie but in today’s corporate world it’s a truth.
 A screenshot of clients from hell website sums it up.
-Many might feel that the major reason for rise in such issues might be because of lack of required skills in vendors or freelancers but if we see the other side of the picture, un-realistic demands make it a tough journey for any vendors/freelancers.
+Many might feel that the major reason for rise in such issues may be because of lack of required skills in vendors or freelancers but if we see the other side of the picture, un-realistic demands also make it a tough journey for any vendors/freelancers.
 Although many clients would not agree but this is the bitter truth at the moment prevailing in the market.
 In this blog, will discuss on Clients from Hell: Issues in Online Video Industry.
-Our discussion will be largely limited to issues in Online Video Industry only.
+Our discussion will be largely limited to issues in the Online Video Industry only.

 Potential/Market Size of Online Video Industry on a Global Scale

 The dependency on videos for promotion or content generation purpose is on rise every single day and with various online video platforms offering multiple monetization opportunities, this is slated to stay on the rising trend.
 According to Market Watch Blog, online video platforms market was valued at $780 Million in 2017 and is slated to touch $2200 Million by 2025.
 The industry is slated to grow at a CAGR of 18% between 2017 to 2025.